nicolassaad/timely-greeting/README.md

 ## IMPORTANT!
 * Place this file in your project's 'includes' folder (which should be in your project's
 root folder).
-If you place this file somewhere else you will need to update the $.ajax request
+If you place this file somewhere else you will need to go inside the code and update the $.ajax request
-'url:' with your own custom relative path for this file.
+'url' parameter with your own custom relative path for this file.
 Example:

-url: '../includes/timely-greeting.php', // EDIT THIS FILEPATH IF IT DIFFERS FROM YOUR PROJECT'S
+url: '../includes/timely-greeting.php', // EDIT THIS FILEPATH IF YOURS IS DIFFERENT